Banner

 Mu ShangBody odour is an embarrassing problem for millions of people in our society.
 Afflicted individuals can suffer from lowered self-esteem and social withdrawal which impact both their personal and professional lives.
 How big is this problem?
 According to MarketResearch.Com, Americans spent an astonishing $1.9 billion on antiperspirants and deodorants in 2005 alone.

 Considerable research has been conducted on the causes of body odour, and this research has concluded that in generally healthy individuals, contrary to popular belief, the sweat itself does not smell.
 The smell we associate with sweat is actually caused by bacteria living in the sweaty areas of our bodies.
 When we sweat, the moist conditions provide an ideal environment for bacteria to multiply, and the oils in our sweat provide nutrients upon which the bacteria can feed.
-Therefore, there are three ways to reduce body odour: reduce the sweat, reduce the bacteria, or cover it up with a strong masking scent.
+Therefore, there are three ways to reduce body odour: reduce the sweat, clean off the bacteria, or cover it up with a strong masking scent.

 How do Conventional Deodorants Work?